Knowledge Base Vs Wiki: How Can Your Business Leverage Them Both?

 2. External knowledge base.
 A platform where you can share information with the public.
 Customers can use this as a self-help service.

-Benefits of having an internal knowledge base is displayed, including quicker onboarding, time saving, reduced HR workload, standardised information, and lower resolution wait time.
+Benefits of having an internal knowledge base is displayed, including quicker onboarding, time saving, reduced HR workload, standartised information, and lower resolution wait time.

 Source